The Alex City Quiz 2019

-But what if I brave all that danger and don’t know any of the answers? we hear your anguished cry.
+But what if I don't know any of the answers? we hear your anguished cry.
 After all, Alex is known for his devious fiendishness.
 Fear not.
 Below are a selection of questions from last year’s quiz for you to test your mettle against.

 - The word “bellwether” has been adopted to mean a leader or an indicator of a trend, but what sort of animal is a bellwether?

 - Queen Victoria died in 1901.
 In which European country is her great-great-great-grand-daughter Princess Victoria the heir to the throne?

 - Games inventor Leslie Scott was born in East Africa.
 The name of her most famous game, first marketed in the early 1980s, derives from the Swahili word for “to build”.
 Over 80 million of them have been sold to date.
 What is it?